hchen135/Splenic_Injury_AAST/spleen_area_segmentation/README.md

 We first copy the raw data into a folder of this project by ``data/paste_data.py``.

+For external data, if it is flipped, please use ``data/flip.py`` to flip them back.

 ### Training

 We first need to train the model with external dataset alone by